Middle Ridge suburb profile

 Middle Ridge property market performance

-Middle Ridge's property market has shown positive growth over the past 12 months, with house values increasing by 7.6%, bringing the median house price to approximately $1.02 million.
-The unit market has seen a modest rise of 0.6%, although the median unit price remains at $0, indicating limited data or sales activity in this segment.
+Middle Ridge’s property market has demonstrated solid growth over the past 12 months, with house values rising by 10.3%, pushing the median house price to approximately $1.12 million.
+Although there is no significant data for unit prices, there was a notable increase of 16.7% in unit value change.

-The rental market in Middle Ridge has experienced notable changes, with house rents increasing by 6.5% and unit rents surging by 14.4% over the last 12 months, reflecting strong demand for rental properties, particularly units.
+The rental market in Middle Ridge has also strengthened, with house rents increasing by 6.9% to an average of $695, and unit rents rising by 11% to $555, indicating a healthy demand for rental properties.

 | Houses | Units | |